Background

 Sorts of knowledge

-• Strategy: the plan to accomplish design goals.
+• Strategy: plan to accomplish design goals.

-• Structure: the way of organizing design work.
+• Structure: way of organizing design work.

 • Systems: processes and procedures of design.